mayqf/TODO_APP/README.md

 npm run dev

-**open**

 ---

 **WHAT DOES THE APP FEATURE?**

-Complete User Authentication (Login / Signup)
+User Authentication (Login / Signup)

-Server-side Rendering
+Next.js with Server-side Rendering

-React Hooks throughout the Entire App

-Core Node.js / Express Concepts

 Next.js with API Routes

+Node.js / Express

 User authentication with JWT and Cookies